Day 1, Session 1 - 12:45-1:45Student Financial Wellness Survey

 In order to better serve the community, the Better Business Bureau offers presentations on critical topics such as Youth and Ethics, Scams, and Frauds, Identity Theft, and more.
 These services are free and available upon request to schools, colleges, associations, and other organizations.

-Ms. Haley Rochrock, Program Coordinator for the Student Money Management Center at Sam Houston State University
+Ms. Haley Rothrock, Program Coordinator for the Student Money Management Center at Sam Houston State University

 Ms. Makayla Mason, Peer Coach for the Student Money Management Center at Sam Houston State University